Rural Community Health Volunteer

 Learn more about the Volunteer experience in Benin: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.

-Benin is happy to accommodate couples, as long as each person is in a different sector program.
-Your partner must qualify and apply for one of the following positions:
+Benin is able to accept applications from heterosexual couples, as long as each person is in a different sector program.
+If you are applying as a couple, your partner must qualify and apply for either:

 Teaching English as a Foreign Language (TEFL) Teacher

-During the 12-week Pre-Service Training, couples will live and train in separate villages along with their program cohort.
-Couples will see each other once a week during core curriculum days when trainees from all three sectors will participate in full group training sessions.
-We recognize that this may be a challenge, but it will allow each person to learn the technical skills needed for their work, and it will facilitate language learning.
-After training, each couples will live in the same house and will work in the same community.
+During the 12-week Pre-Service Training, couples will live and train in separate villages, living with separate host families.
+Couples will see each other once a week during core curriculum days (joint sector training days) where all trainees will participate in full group training sessions, and will be able to visit each other at their host family homes on weekends.
+Once at their permanent site, couples will live in the same house and will work in the same community.

 Before you apply, please review Medical Information for Applicants to learn about the medical clearance process.